UXARRAY/uxarray/docs/contributing.rst

 If there are any changes you want to make in the PR, you can delay creating the PR and push new commits, revert existing changes, etc. You can then create the PR.

 3.7.3.
-Common Elements of Most Pull Requests
+Common Elements of Pull Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Despite the fact that pull requests can differ regarding their purposes (e.g.